tc39/notes/es6/2012-09/sept-19.md

 LH (recapping one of the alternative models)

 There are two scopes:
-        Global Object and Global Lexical Scope… when a `let` binding occurs, there are two things created, one on the Global Object and Global Lexical Scope.
+        Global Object and Global Lexical Scope... when a `let` binding occurs, there are two things created, one on the Global Object and Global Lexical Scope.

 [people generally felt it was easier to comprehend the data living in the scope contour]